Colton Lott

-Colton Lott (born July 21, 1995) is a Canadian curler from Winnipeg Beach, Manitoba.
-He currently plays second for Team Matt Dunstone, and also curls with Kadriana Sahaidak in mixed doubles.
+Colton Lott (born July 21, 1995) is a Canadian curler.
+He currently plays third on Team Matt Dunstone, and also curls with Kadriana Lott in mixed doubles.

 Career

 Juniors

 Lott's first curling success came with representing Manitoba at the 2011 Canada Winter Games, where he won a bronze medal, playing third for the team, which was skipped by Kyle Doering.
 This same team won the Manitoba Junior championship in 2012, and represented the province at the 2012 Canadian Junior Curling Championships.
 There, the team posted a 9-3 round robin record, won a tiebreaker, and then settled for the bronze medal, after losing to Northern Ontario in the semifinal.
 Lott won the 2013 Manitoba juniors playing third for Team Matt Dunstone.
 The rink would go on to win the 2013 Canadian Junior Curling Championships, and represented Canada at the 2013 World Junior Curling Championships.
 There, the team went 7-2 in the round robin, before losing both of their playoff matches.
 They rebounded in the bronze medal game, beating Sweden to pick up that medal.
 Lott was invited to play as Team Canada's alternate at the 2015 World Junior Curling Championships, on a team skipped by Braden Calvert.
 The team would take home the gold medal, but Lott would not play in any games.
 The Dunstone rink returned to the Canadian Juniors in 2016 after winning the 2016 Manitoba juniors.
 There, the team won their second Canadian Junior Championship, and would again represent Canada, this time at the 2016 World Juniors.
 The team again finished 7-2 in the round robin, lost their lone playoff game to Switzerland, but rebounded to win the bronze medal game against the same Swiss team.